Layr-Labs/eigenda-proxy/store/generated_key/memstore/README.md

 # Memstore Backend

 The Memstore backend is a simple in-memory key-value store that is meant to replace a real EigenDA backend (talking to the disperser) for testing and development purposes.
-It is not recommended for production use.
+It is **never** recommended for production use.

 ## Usage